abougouffa/one-tab-per-project/README.md

 current tab, even if I'm visiting a file which is not part of this project.
 If you like this behavior, you can enable the `otpp-override-mode`.
-This mode will advice all the commands defined in `otpp-override-commands` to be ran in the current's tab root directory (_a.k.a._, in the project bound to the current tab).
+This mode will advice all the commands defined in `otpp-override-commands` to be ran in the current's tab root directory (_i.e._, in the project bound to the current tab).

 When `otpp-override-mode` is enabled, the `otpp-prefix` acts inversely.
 While all `otpp-override-commands` are restricted to the current's tab project by